-The circle represents the time we are discussing in this section
+The circle represents the time we discuss in this section

 GENKO 元寇 (1274 and 1281)

-The grandson of Genghis Kahn, Khubilai Kahn attempted to invade Japan two times in 1274 and 1281.
+The grandson of Genghis Kahn, Kublai Kahn, attempted to invade Japan twice in 1274 and 1281.
 Both times, a strong typhoon hit Japan.
-Mongol sent a large number of soldiers with all kinds of supplies on their huge numbers of ships.
-Those ships had to dock side by side and front and back very closely at the limited area of the shore of Kyushu.
-When the strong wind came, ships were swayed, hit each other and capsized.
-Many people were drowned and lost supplies in the water.
-Even though they landed and attacked Japan, because of the typhoon and ships wrecking, they left Japan.
-As a result, Japan won.
-Actually, Mongol had many superior weapons than the Japanese.
-They had guns, the Japanese did not.
-Their group fighting method was much more superior and effective than Japanese individual fighting method.
-This is the time the word “Kamikaze” (God wind) was created.
+Mongols sent a large number of soldiers with all kinds of supplies on a huge number of ships to Japan.
+Those ships had to stay side by side and front and back very close to each other in the limited area of Kyushu‘s shore.
+When the strong wind came, ships were swayed, hit each other, and capsized.
+Many people fell into the ocean, drowned, and lost supplies in the water.
+Even though Mongol soldiers landed and fought with the Japanese army, they did not have much choice but to leave Japan because of the typhoon and ships wrecking.
+As a result of this strong wind, Japan was saved and looked as if Japan won.

-After the Mongolian invasion, the need for changing the style of the Ikubi Kissaki became obvious.
-When swords were used in a war, the most frequently damaged area was a Kissaki area.
-Japanese soldiers used mostly Ikubi Kissaki swords in this war.
-The Ikubi Kissaki Tachi has a short Kissaki, therefore, when the damaged area of the Kissaki was polished down for repairing, the top part of the Yakiba (tempered area) disappeared and the Hi (groove) goes up too high in the Boshi area (top triangle-like area).
-Functionally, short Ikubi Kissaki becomes even shorter, and Hi goes up too high into a Boshi area became a flaw.
-To compensate for this flaw, a new style began to appear in the later part of the Kamakura period
+After the Mongolian invasion, the need for changing the style of the Ikubi Kissaki sword became obvious.
+When swords were used in a war, the area most frequently damaged was the Kissaki area.
+Japanese soldiers used mostly Ikubi-kissaki swords in this war.
+An Ikubi-kissaki Tachi has a short Kissaki.
+When a damaged area of the Kissaki was whetted out, the top part of the Yakiba (tempered area) disappears, and the Hi (a groove) goes up too high into the Boshi area (top triangle-like area).
+Short Ikubi-kissaki becomes even shorter, and the Hi goes up too high into the Boshi area.
+Aesthetically, it is not appealing.
+Functionally, it does not work well.
+To compensate for the flaw, a new style began to appear in the latter part of the Kamakura period.

-During the latter part of the Kamakura period, the swordsmiths began to create a new style of swords to compensate for this fault.
-Also, people’s enthusiasm (that was raised by driving back Mongolian) reflected on the surface of swords.
-Generally speaking, Hamon and shape of the body became showy and stronger looking.
+During the latter part of the Kamakura period, the swordsmiths began to create a new swords style to compensate for this fault.
+Also, the pride and confidence had grown among people after driving the Mongols away, which reflected on the swords’ appearance.
+Generally speaking, the Hamon and the shape of the body became stronger and showier.